9Bakabaka/StarLightTeaHouseBot/README.md

 /xmfire set <probability> Set probability of triggering the function.
 When the function is triggered, bot would reply "羡慕"(50%) or react "🔥"(50%) to the message.
 Manual 羡慕 and fire reaction are also supported.
 Use /xm \<message link\> or /fire \<message link\>.
 Or just reply /xm or /fire to the message.
+You can also use /unxm <message link> or reply /unxm to a message to cancel the reaction.
 ~~\[Not finished\] If you think the bot is too annoying, you can use /xmfire suppress <minutes> to suppress it temporarily.~~

 ### About sticker file id query: